|Tim Roufs||extended search|

 How do those warnings come?

 You don't know from who.(3) That's something that we were always careful about.
 We had signs.
 We had messengers.
 And from the messengers we get warnings.
-We see something unusual that comes before us for bad times.
+We see something unusual that comes before us as a warning for bad times ahead.